odyssey-geospatial/geo-relations/README.md

 collector = OSMShapeCollector(center_lon, center_lat, extent)
 shapes = collector.collect(['linestrings', 'polygons'])

-generator = RelationGenerator(shapes, bounds=[0, 0, 100, 100], scale=25)
+generator = RelationGenerator(shapes, bounds=[0, 0, 100, 100], scale=[0.1, 0.25])
 a, b = generator.generate('linestring-intersects-polygon', True)
 ```

 At this point, `a` and `b` will be, respectively, a LineString
 and a Polygon that intersect one another.
 Their size will be somewhere
-around 25 units, and they will be placed at a random location
+between 10 and 25 units, and they will be placed at a random location
 in a coordinate space from (0, 0) lower left to (100, 100) upper right.
 The actual shapes will be scaled versions of
 entities pulled from a 20km box centered